wision-lab/visionsim/README.md

 ## Building the Documentation

-In the project root, run:
+In the project root, with visionsim installed with the dev dependencies, run:
 ```
 inv clean build-docs --preview
 ```